bradyhouse/house/fiddles/node/fiddle-0013-CouchDB/README.markdown

 ### Description

 _Where in the world does all the npm metadata reside???_  [couchDB](https://couchdb.apache.org/).
-This POC explores couchDB CRUD sounds interesting.
-Note, scripts developed in this fiddle are based on the couchDB scripts discussed/ presented by Jim R. Wilson in chapter 5 of [Node.js the Right Way](https://pragprog.com/book/jwnode/node-js-the-right-way).
+This POC explores how to create, populate and query an instance of couchDB.
+The scripts developed in this POC are based on the couchDB scripts presented in chapter 5 of [Node.js the Right Way](https://pragprog.com/book/jwnode/node-js-the-right-way).

 ### Procedure